SirajArMVT/experiments/README.md

 This solution is modified from the [LocalizationWebSite](https://github.com/aspnet/Mvc/tree/dev/test/WebSites/LocalizationWebSite) sample from the MVC repo

-I added a class library project named SomeWebLib to dmeonstrate that there is [a difference or bug in how to localize a controller that lives in a class library project](https://github.com/aspnet/Localization/issues/152).
+I added a class library project named SomeWebLib to demonstrate that there is [a difference or bug in how to localize a controller that lives in a class library project](https://github.com/aspnet/Localization/issues/152).

 In the Startup.cs ConfigureServices method we have: